What is RHAM Youth Football and Cheer?

 What other types of events does RYFC sponsor?

 RYFC sponsors several enjoyable events in which parents, players and cheerleaders can participate.
 The Friday before the first home game, RYFC sponsors a Pep Rally for all squads and families.
 In addition, RYFC also offers discounted tickets to certain UCONN football games.
 Finally, at the end of the season, the RYFC Board hosts an Awards Ceremony where all players are recognized for all their hard work over the season.
 Please check RYFC's Events Calendar for the most up-to-date information.

-Does the Organization have any rules or guidelines that participants and parents must adhere to?
+Does the Organization have any rules or guidelines that participants and families must adhere to?

 How do I stay updated on information?

-RHAM Youth Football and Cheer will provide e-mails and regular posts during the off-season and more frequently starting in late June and early July.
+RHAM Youth Football and Cheer will provide e-mails and regular posts during the off-season and more frequently as the season gets started.
 Updates and information will always be posted on the RHAM Youth Football and Cheer website, as well as on our RHAM Youth Football and Cheer Facebook page.
 In addition any important updates will be sent out via email by the RYFC Secretary or President.
-Individual team information will be sent by the head coach of that team via email and mobile applications.
+Individual team information will be sent by the head coach of that team via email and/or the GameChanger app.

 Who can I contact if I have questions?

-If you have any additional questions you may contact any member of the RYFC board or reach out to our president at [email protected]
+If you have any additional questions you may contact any member of the RYFC Board of Directors or reach out us at [email protected]

 What equipment is provided?